 headache or dizziness

 mood changes and other mental disorders such as memory loss, reduced perception and problem solving abilities

 nausea and vomiting

-itchy skin and rash
+itchy or peeling skin

 thin fragile skin or bruising